 This is a targeting method that seems favored by many advertisers.
 This allows you to know exactly what product you are targeting.
 Instead of grouping several or many products into one target, you can be sure the performance of each target is directly tied to an individual product.

 This strategy could be advantageous to any website with a small inventory or with a handful of top performing products.
-For example, if you sell a small line of supplements, it may benefit you to manage each product separately in your Product Listing Ad campaign.
+For example, if you sell a small line of supplements, it may benefit you to manage each product separately in your Shopping campaign.

 As to the organization of this targeting method, you could either have an ad group for each target, which would be beneficial if you’re doing cost-per-acquisition bidding at the ad group level.
 You could also think of some other way to organize your products, perhaps an ad group for each product type, and then have the individual product targets housed within each ad group.
 This would be best for cost-per-click bidding.

 Try to be creative with your ad group organization so it gives you the most value when reviewing performance metrics.
 However, be careful to not make your ad groups so granular that the data becomes meaningless.
-Also, while a promotion for Product Listing Ads is optional, use it to advertise a coupon code or other specials that you are running for your products.
+Also, while a promotion for Shopping ads is optional, use it to advertise a coupon code or other specials that you are running for your products.
 With this being said, it is important that the promotional message is true for all the products in an ad group and that it is updated on a regular basis as promotions tend to change over time.
 Another, often neglected, tip is to add negative keywords to your campaign before it goes live.
-Although you do not need to enter keywords for PLA campaigns as Google uses your product feed to match your products to appropriate search queries, negatives can improve campaign targeting from the start.
-One last piece of advise for setting up a PLA campaign in AdWords, only select product targets that exactly match what is in your feed or your PLA won’t show.
+Although you do not need to enter keywords for Shopping campaigns as Google uses your product feed to match your products to appropriate search queries, negatives can improve campaign targeting from the start.
+One last piece of advise for setting up a Shopping campaign in AdWords: only select product targets that exactly match what is in your feed or your ads won’t show.

 This is it!
-Now you have successfully set up your first Product Listing Ads campaign.
-Watch out for Part 3 of The Total Guide to Product Listing Ads, when we discuss: How to optimize your PLA campaign in AdWords.
+Now you have successfully set up your first Shopping campaign.
+Watch out for Part 3 of The Total Guide to Shopping Ads, when we discuss: How to optimize your Shopping campaign in AdWords.